 Options for high-rise commercial or residential builds include mounting surveillance systems atop on-site trailers or installing cameras at all four corners of the site.
-For low-rise residential builds, a few options exist: mounting the system onto a trailer; mounting onto a temp pole; or mounting onto streetlights.
+For low-rise residential builds, a few options exist: mounting the system onto a trailer; mounting it onto a temp pole; or mounting it onto streetlights.
 While each option presents unique challenges regarding ensuring the surveillance system receives enough electricity, it’s worth researching each option and consulting an electrician when possible.
 Our SentryPODS are ideal for any jobsite as their hot swappable batteries allow them to be placed anywhere.

 While surveillance systems are a boon to deterring theft and vandalism from occurring, the placement of a security camera can affect the quality of surveillance coverage received.
 And if things aren’t planned properly, a surveillance system can be rendered ineffective.

-Considering where security blind spots might be, understanding the distance between the camera and the area it is surveilling, and not skimping on the number of cameras utilized to watch over a job site are all factors that will ultimately result in a higher quality of surveillance received.
+Considering where security blind spots might be, understanding the distance between the camera and the area it is surveilling, and not skimping on the number of cameras used to watch over a job site are all factors that will ultimately result in a higher quality of surveillance received.

 Lack of Complementary Security Measures